Travertine logo

 HOW IT WORKS

-2. Direct Air Capture (DAC) uses caustic solution to remove CO2 from air and produce carbonate solution.
+2. Direct Air Capture (DAC) uses caustic solution to pull carbon dioxide from the air.

-Infographic showing the Travertine circular process with direct air capture, mineralization, and electrolysis.
+An infographic shows the three major components of Travertine's circular process: direct air capture, mineralization, and electrolysis.

 WHO